Hazards covered by anticipation

 Anticipation partners in country

-Drought accounts for the highest impact in terms of mortality and economic losses.
-Somalia’s economy is based primarily on rain-fed agricultural and is therefore particularly vulnerable to fluctuations in water availability and climate.
-Drought causes crop loss, which contributes to food insecurity and conflict over resources.
-Erratic rainfall and declining groundwater levels often lead to an increase in conflict over water.
+Drought has the highest impact in terms of human fatalities and economic losses.
+Somalia’s economy is based primarily on rain-fed agriculture and is therefore particularly vulnerable to fluctuations in water availability and climate.
+Drought causes crop losses, which contribute to food insecurity and exacerbate conflict over resources.
+Erratic rainfall and declining groundwater levels also often contribute to an increase in conflict over water.

 Floods frequently coincide with the seasonal cultivation periods and typically originate from heavy rainfall along cyclone pathways.
 Floods are exacerbated by human factors, such as environmental and land degradation.
-The impacts associated with floods include damage to housing and transport infrastructure, disruption of social services, loss of livelihoods, and increases in animal and human diseases.
-Inundation in low lying areas may last for weeks, sometimes months, leading to total loss of crops and significant loss of livestock.
+The impacts associated with floods include damage to housing and transport infrastructure, disruptions to social services, loss of livelihoods, and increases in animal and human diseases.
+The inundation of low-lying areas sometimes lasts for months, leading to total crop losses and significant livestock losses.

-In 2019 START Network funded Relief International and Trocaire to take action in anticipation of a cholera outbreak, reaching nearly 49,000 people (alert 308).
+In 2019, the Start Network funded Relief International and Trócaire to take action in anticipation of a cholera outbreak, reaching nearly 49,000 people (alert 308).

 FAO is working to support early action for drought in Somalia.